ereedsanchez/Learning-R-for-Enviornmental-Science/README.md

-# Learning R fro Enviornmental Science @ Belmont
+# Learning R fo rEnvironmental Science @ Belmont

 Hello, I am Edwin Reed-Sanchez and I love to program, hack and tinker with technology.
 I also enjoy teaching students the basic programming principals that are universal with all programming languages.